10 things to do at the Jewish Ghetto of Rome

 From Via d'Ottavia, where the portico is located, you will reach Via di Sant'Ambrogio and from there Piazza Mattei, places that are included in the tour of Trastevere and the Jewish Quarter.
 There you will find the Fountain of the Turtles, one of the most curious fountains in Rome, and in the surrounding area you will see remnants of the history of the people who lived in this neighbourhood, with golden plaques commemorating the Jews who were murdered in concentration camps.

-It is here that you realise that the busy days that filled the neighbourhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who made up Rome's Jewish community were forcibly taken away.
+It is here that you realise that the hectic days that filled the neighbourhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who made up Rome's Jewish community were forcibly taken away.
 What remains today is just a reminder of an earlier era.

 Before continuing your walk, I recommend you sit in Piazza Mattei to watch the people go by and try to imagine what this neighbourhood used to be like in the last century.